jundalisay/spblist/content/en/research/yang/lecture/section-08.md

 This is known as the Chern-Simons functional.
 It has a number of beautiful and subtle properties, some of which we will see below, some of which we will explore in Section 8.

-It also plays an important role in the theory of the Quantum Hall E↵ect.
+It also plays an important role in the theory of the Quantum Hall Effect.
 Note that we’ve already seen the expression (2.35) before: when we wrote the ✓ term as a total derivative (2.24), the temporal component was

 <!-- K 0 = 4⇡ 2 W . -->